 Just before my mother found a real house to live in in the nearby valley town, she was deceived into marrying a man who lived by taking advantage of lone women.
-Forcing himself into the role of a father which he did not at all fit, he alienated us with threats and physical attacks.
-Our new home became so hellish, my younges sister, the most helpless of all since she never knew my father, nearly died from poor nutrition and severe mental strain.
+Forcing himself into the role of a father which he did not at all fit, he alienated us with threats and physical attacks after the honeymoon was over.
+Our new home became so hellish, my youngest sister, the most helpless of all since she never knew our father, nearly died from poor nutrition and severe mental strain.

 By the time our abusive step-father created so much difficulty for himself he had to leave town, I was near collapsing in the halls at school from a declining mental and physical condition my sister also suffered from.
-I was very much a loner, ashamed of my living conditions at home, ashamed of the unfashionable clothes I wore, and failed to compete with my peers and gain their acceptance.
-Instead, I was hounded, mocked, and persecuted by the "in crowd" in my school that would never accept me, no matter how hard I tried to win their favor by spending all my money on gum for them.
+I was very much a loner, ashamed of my living conditions at home, ashamed of having to wear the same clothes day after day, and failed to compete with my peers and gain their acceptance.
+Instead, I was hounded, mocked, and persecuted by the "in crowd" in my school that would never accept me, no matter how hard I tried to win their favor by spending all my lawn-mowing money on gum for them.

 What was I to do?
-I sweated it out alone in the locked bathroom for a hour or so, and then decided what I would do.
+I sweated it out alone in the locked bathroom for a hour or so, and then decided what I would try to make things better for me.
 I wasn't going to flee the country.
 But I could still avoid the Army if I enlisted in the Air Force.
 The Air Force, I somehow knew, would be better than the Army, not so brutal and regimental.
-I had wanted to go into the Navy like my brothers, but the Air Force, not the Navy, had a recruiter in town, so that settled it.
-I enlisted and soon dropped Kierkegaard and my superficial philosophizing as I learned how to survive in a blue straight-jacked of military conformity.
-I was promoted to sergeant before I left the service, but I only wanted to get out and back to being independent.
-Discharged, I worked a summer in Minneapolis at my uncle's landscaping firm (where I had worked some previous summers), and then returned to my home state.
+I had wanted to go into the Navy like my brothers, but the Air Force, not the Navy, had a recruiting office in town, so that settled it.
+I enlisted and was inducted at the local center and soon dropped Kierkegaard and my superficial philosophizing as I learned how to survive in a blue straight-jacket of military conformity.
+I was promoted to sergeant (which was a miracle, as I think back on it, having not missed a promotion once in three years, and I had guessed on the exams all through and somehow won top scores!) before I left the service, but I only wanted to get out and back to being independent.
+Honorably diischarged, I worked a summer in Minneapolis at my uncle's landscaping firm (where I had worked some previous summers), and then returned to my home state.

 I continued writing and revising my thesis-book, and it still refused to become a book.
 Three years went by this way!
 My whole life looked to be evolving into sheer failure.
 I also couldn't pass the graduate test in the German language.
 I tried, but time after time I flunked it.
 Each time failed, I was given a much harder version.
 I had alienated people already with my irritable, resentful, bitter way, including my adviser who was to accept or reject my work.

-Day after day, when I had forced myself to sit at the typewrite and work, I would sit and stare at the pages of thesis paper, blank and staring back at me with failure, or else mocking me with every line I typed across them.
+Day after day, when I had forced myself to sit at the typewriter and work, I would sit and stare at the pages of thesis paper, blank and staring back at me with failure, or else mocking me with every line I typed across them.
 What did it matter what I wrote?
 It wouldn't be accepted!
 Desperately determined to go on, I spent three years in a 1-year graduate program, years of crawling face-down among dust and boulders of a dry and meaningless thesis, as I vainly tried pumping my life blood into it to give it the needed life and meaning.

 Finally, I could not go any further on.
 I had no strength left.
 I was a mental and physical wreck.
 With my last voice I called out for help from God.
 Save me!
 Save my mind!
 Help me get through this graduate program!
 Please!

 I was absolutely astounded.
 It couldn't be!
 But she said again, "I think you passed.
 Let me find your results."
 She rummaged in the files near here while I stood there, unable to breathe or show any emotion, for fear she was wrong, and I would hear the horrible words, "Oh, sorry, I was mistaken."
 Then she found my test results.
 She said, "Yes, you passed."

 The rest of the program, the Oral Exam before the graduate exam director and two other faculty members, was a piece of cake, I found.
-My director didn't seem to recall I had been on the outs with him, and took my thesis with pleasure and suprise, for he had forgotten all about me and was pleased that he had a student come forward with such a big thesis-book as mine, which was several hundred pages, the largest they had ever received.
+My director didn't seem to recall I had been on the outs with him, and took my thesis with pleasure and surprise, for he had forgotten all about me and was pleased that he had a student come forward with such a big thesis-book as mine, which was several hundred pages, the largest they had ever received.

 But this was really the beginning of something far better.
-God had shown me that he had never abandoned me.
+God had shown me through all the miracles that he had never abandoned me.
 He came to me when I was at my wits-end, and rescued me!
 He had given me a "pass" on an impossible test in German Subjunctive, on which I had guessed all the way through!
 He had provided me the ideas on how to organize and finish my thesis and get it typed and all paid for and copied, and also seen me through the Oral Exam with flying colors, with an advisor I thought I had made my enemy forever!

 He had done all this for me, yet there was far more coming soon.
 I returned to Minneapolis, to work for my uncle in landscaping while I tried to find a publisher for my thesis, and there the Lord came fully back into my life and heart.
 I was restored as a Christian, something I had never imagined possible again, for now I wanted to follow the Lord who had done so much for me.
 I joined a Bible-believing church and went to prayer meetings and entered into the Body of Christ in a way I had never known before.
 I owe my life to Jesus, twice over!
 This time I intend to continue with the Lord.
 There is no turning back again.
 I wouldn't want the world again, not for all the fame and money it has to offer.
-My book is not yet published, yet that doesn't matter, as I have Jesus, I have salvation, I have eternal life in him.
+My book is not yet published [I later threw it all in the trash], yet that doesn't matter, as I have Jesus, I have salvation, I have eternal life in him.
 God gave me Christian friends, and Christian fellowship.
 Above all, he gave me his marvelous Word.
 I can pray and He will answer me when I call.
 It has been wonderful since I was rescued and restored by the Lord as his follower.
 He called me out of darkness into his marvelous light!

 Jesus said: "I am the Light of the World: He that follows Me shall not walk in darkness, but shall have the Light of Life."--John 8:12